etoo1960/dt/README.md

 - Google cloud

 Django can be deploy with WSGI (Web Server Gateway Interface) or ASGI (Asynchronous Server Gateway Interface).
-The [link](https://docs.djangoproject.com/en/5.1/howto/deployment/) reference django official document on how to seamlessly deploy django application to different servers.
+The [link](https://docs.djangoproject.com/en/5.1/howto/deployment/) reference django official documentation on how to seamlessly deploy django application to different servers.